-- · Something a child has said e.g. allegation of harm, - Child's appearance-may include unexplained marks/bruises as well as dress, - Behaviour change(s),
+- Something a child has said e.g. allegation of harm, - Child's appearance-may include unexplained marks/bruises as well as dress, - Behaviour change(s), - Witnessed concerning behaviour.

 Act immediately and record your concerns.
 If urgent, speak to a DSL first.